geertjanw/ojet-training/README.md

 <img src="Screen%20Shot%202018-06-21%20at%2015.37.46.png" alt="alt text" width="400" height="250">
 </td></tr></table>

-3. In your editor, open the sources, explore the structure, and learn about what everything does.
+3. Make sure you have a JavaScript editor.
+Simply using Notepad will not provide the syntax coloring and other JavaScript editor features you need.
+In your editor, open the sources, explore the structure, and learn about what everything does.

 4. Make a change in the 'src/js/views/dashboard.html' file and notice what happens in the browser, without needing to refresh.

+### (d) Using the Oracle JET Cookbook

+To support your work with Oracle JET, you can **copy and paste** code from the Oracle JET Cookbook.

+   1. Go here to explore the Cookbbook: https://www.oracle.com/webfolder/technetwork/jet/jetCookbook.html

 ## Part 2: Simple Usage of Oracle JET